jreisinger/docs/notes/sysadmin/security.md

 A systems administrator should:

+* make sure systems are up to date
-* make sure systems are secured
+* make sure systems are backed up
 * make sure systems are monitored
 * make sure users are properly educated
 * keep in touch with current security technology
 * hire professionals to help with problems that exceed his knowledge

-No system is secure, you can only make it more security.
-Security is a process though.
+No system is secure, you can only make it more secure.

+Security is a process, it's never done.

 You can't have both security and convenience.